-- Statement: Few politicians can stop a popular revolt. - Conc.: A few who are able to stop a popular revolt are other than kings. - Statement: All who are immensely skillful are cricketers.

-Conc.: Some cricketers are immensely shifted.

-Statement: Some blinds are very intelligent.

-Conc.: Intelligents are blinds.
+- Conc.: A few who are able to stop a popular revolt are other than kings. - Statement: All who are immensely skillful are cricketers. - Conc.: Some cricketers are immensely skillful. - Statement: Some blinds are very intelligent. - Conc.: Intelligents are blinds. - 7.
 Statement: All snakes are poisonous.
 Conc.: No snake is non-poisonous.
-8. Statement: Some of those who are able to talk are leaders.

-Conc.: Some leaders are not unable to talk.

-- Statement: Few people read "The Times of India". - Conc.: A few people read 'The Times of India'. - Statement: Students never study early in the morning.

-Conc.: Those who study in the morning are other than students.

-- Statement: Only treaty breakers are communists. - Conc.: Treaty breaking is the part of communism. - 12.
-Statement: All that glitters is not gold.
-Conc.: Some glittering objects are gold. - Statement: Babies cannot manage crocodiles.

-Conc.: Few babies can manage crocodiles.
+- Statement: Some of those who are able to talk are leaders. - Conc.: Some leaders are not unable to talk. - Statement: Few people read The Times of India. - Conc.: A few people read 'The Times of India'. - Statement: Students never study early in the morning. - Conc.: Those who study in the morning are other than students. - Statement: Only treaty breakers are communists. - Conc.: Treaty breaking is the part of communism. - Statement: All that glitters is not gold.
+Conc.: Some glittering objects are gold. - Statement: Babies cannot manage crocodiles. - Conc.: Few babies can manage crocodiles.

-14. Statement: No marriage is unsuccessful.
+14. Statement: No marriage is - unsuccessful.

 Cone.: Some marriages are successful.

-15. Statement: Some dogs can not swim in the river.
+- Statement: Some dogs can not swim in the river.

-Conc.: River is for swimming.
+- Conc.: River is for swimming.

-16. Statement: No teacher commits
+- 16. Statement: No teacher commits

-mıstake.
+mistake.